Enroll now in our 2026 Winter term - it starts the week of January 20!

 Objective: To introduce German to students who never took the language at school or had German in their lives at all.
 This course aims to provide beginning students with a practical basic command of the language.

 Learning Outcome: At the end of this course, students will be able to engage in basic conversations about most common everyday situations and write simple notes and phrases.
-Such functional skills as self-introduction, seeking and finding information, expressing interests, looking for housing, shopping, discussing family, friends, cultural celebrations, and entertainment options, telling time, and making plans will be acquired.
+Upon completion of this course, students should be able to conduct basic conversations and write simple paragraphs about everyday topics.

 This course is the continuation of the Basic 1 level and for students who have taken formal instruction a while ago, or have previous informal exposure to the language.
 Building on the introductory level, students will learn to conduct simple conversations on a range of everyday subjects.
 Listening, reading, speaking and writing skills will be addressed throughout the course.